bcgov/intro-to-tidyhydat-and-tidyverse/email-to-participants.md

-*(This will be sent to registered particpants by email, but I'm also posting here as a convenient place to field any questions/issues.)*
+*(This will be sent to registered participants by email, but I'm also posting here as a convenient place to field any questions/issues.)*

 **Is this class for me?**